Frequency Modulation Tutorial Includes:

 Frequency modulation, FM Modulation index & deviation ratio FM sidebands, bandwidth FM demodulation FM slope detector FM ratio detector Foster Seeley detector PLL FM demodulator Quadrature demodulator MSK GMSK

 Modulation formats: Modulation types & techniques Amplitude modulation Phase modulation Quadrature amplitude modulation

-While changing the amplitude of a radio signal is the most obvious method to modulate it, it is by no means the only way.
-It is also possible to change the frequency of a signal to give frequency modulation or FM.
-Frequency modulation is widely used on frequencies above 30 MHz, and it is particularly well known for its use for VHF FM broadcasting.
+While changing the amplitude of a radio signal is the most obvious method to modulate it, it is by no means the only way and frequency modulation is another technique that can be used.

 FM is able to provide near interference free reception, and it was for this reason that it was adopted for the VHF sound broadcasts.
 These transmissions could offer high fidelity audio, and for this reason, frequency modulation is far more popular than the older transmissions on the long, medium and short wave bands.

 In addition to its widespread use for high quality audio broadcasts, FM is also used for a variety of two way radio communication systems.
 Whether for fixed or mobile radio communication systems, or for use in portable applications, FM is widely used at VHF and above.

 In addition tot his, FM can sometimes be used for other forms of wireless communication, as there are many sort range devices being used for a variety of jobs.

 As the name indicates, frequency modulation is varies the frequency of the carrier in line with the intensity of the modulating signal, which may often be audio, but may be any form of signal.

 The frequency of the signal is a linear function of the modulating signal, so it is possible to see the variations on amplitude and time plot as below.

 In this it can be seen that the frequency changes as the instantaneous level of the modulating signal changes.